 If so, who is responsible for Contractor Health & Safety Training whilst on your company premises and why does it matter?

 Bringing contractors onto your site may expose them to workplace hazards including chemical and asbestos exposure, noise pollution and extreme temperature conditions.
 Similarly, activities performed by the contractors may put your employees and the general public at risk.

-Under UK Health and Safety legislation (The Health and Safety at Work etc. Act 1974 s2/3/4) any organisation using contractors/subcontractors have a legal duty to ensure as far is reasonable, the health, safety and welfare of anyone visiting its premises including customers and contractors.
+Under The Health and Safety at Work Act 1974, organisations that use contractors/subcontractors have a legal duty to ensure the health, safety and welfare of anyone visiting its premises, including customers and contractors.

 What does this include?

 As employers, the selection of an appropriate contractor is paramount.
 Making sure your contractor is suitably qualified and trained will help reduce potential danger.
 All jobs regardless of size and nature, should be risk assessed and the findings clearly communicated to your contractors and employees.
-Contractors should be made aware of site rules, personal protection equipment (PPE) and emergency procedures.
+Contractors should be made aware of site rules and emergency procedures.
 Instructions and training must be provided to reduce the risk of harm.
 Cooperation between parties is key to keeping people safe and the work should be regularly managed and supervised.

 The EssentialSkillz Contractor Safety Procedures eLearning Course, provides information designed to enable contractors to understand their legal obligations and their duty to reduce accidents caused by their workplace activities.
 The course will give you, and your contractors, the information you need to work safely together, reducing workplace accidents and ensuring best practice.

 Looking to train more than 100 people in your organisation?
 Visit our course catalogue and experience a free trial of any EssentialSkillz course, including a variety of Health and Safety, Personal Wellbeing or Business Protection training.